 Determine which singer friends you have that you consider equally part of your collective.
 You trust and recommend their musicianship, work ethic, and their support.
 Having both local and non-local singing friends on your team is beneficial as well.
 A local friend that you perform with often has the ability to see and hear your performances and can give you feedback immediately.
 A non-local singing entourage member will be able to help you identify trends in different locations and give you feedback from a distance.
 Make sure that you are able to respect each other and their unique journey.
 Each person must be able to speak his own goals and ambitions.
 Your singing team isn’t a therapy group (although it might feel that way.)
 You aren’t trying to “fix” each other.
 “This is a deep and powerful internal process.
 There is no one right way to do this.
 Love is important.
 Be kind to yourself.
 Be kind to one another.”²

 Diversify.
 Include other creatives in your singing team such as writers, poets, filmmakers, animators, dancers, actors, directors, even tech-types and entrepreneurs.
 Sharing discussions and brainstorming sessions with other creative class members will provide a compelling reason to create new work.
 You will want to share your big, audacious ideas with them and they will share in your excitement.
 These creatives will fuel your desire to do more good work – to up your averages because you observe their work.
-“Sharing is your ticket to the process of witnessing what others are doing, to gain insight into the creative process, into your creative life through the shared frustration and breakthroughs of others.”³ Another benefit of working others, not just musicians, will significantly widen your circle of social influence.
+“Sharing is your ticket to the process of witnessing what others are doing, to gain insight into the creative process, into your creative life through the shared frustration and breakthroughs of others.”³ Another benefit of working with others, not just musicians, is significantly widening your circle of social influence.
 By being a good colleague your other creative friends will want to introduce you to new people who could be possible collaborators and lead you to new audiences.

 Non-musician friends and family are necessary for one main reason: they remind you that not everyone does or is interested in what you do.
 These friends are important because musicians simply cannot live in a conservatory bubble and expect to draw crowds to their performances.
 You must be really good at what you do and be a shepherd for the art form.
 These non-musician friends will become ticket buyers because of you.
 They want to support you and show interest in your interests.